ethanev/Structure-clustering/README.md

 Expect output:
 1. A .csv file containing the best structures of each family with average rmsd to other members of the same family and its energy
-2. A .csv file listing the average energies of all clusters with size, and top 5 structures with energies
+2. A .csv file listing the average energies of all clusters with size, and top 5 structures with energies labeled 'cent_loweststruct_lowestenergy.csv'

 Note: This document as with the entire repository are still a work in progress!